EHC Basel

-EHC Basel known as Eishockey Club Basel are a professional Swiss ice hockey team.
-They are based out of the St. Jakob Arena in Basel, Switzerland.
-EHC Basel was founded on October 14, 1932.
-Were promoted to the Nationalliga A for 2005–06 after winning the Nationalliga B the previous season.
+EHC Basel are a professional Swiss ice hockey team based in Basel, Switzerland.
+The team currently plays in the Swiss League, the second tier of ice hockey in Switzerland.
+The team plays their home games at St Jakob Arena.
+EHC Basel was founded on 14 October 1932.
+Were promoted to the Nationalliga A for 2005–06 after winning the previous season.
 They made the playoffs and were drawn against defending champions HC Davos in the first round, losing the series 4-1.
 Basel finished in last place in 2006–07, but managed to avoid relegation by beating SCL Tigers in the playouts.
 EHC Basel has won five championships of the Nationalliga B in 1935, 1941, 1956, 2003, and 2005.
 Again in 2007-08 they finished bottom and were relegated to National League B (after losing in the playouts).

 The club has hosted a preseason tournament called Basel Summer Ice Hockey since 2009.

-The club filled a bankruptcy case on July 7, 2014.
+On 7 July 2014, the club filed a bankruptcy case for its National League B team, the EHC Basel Sharks.